Policy-Based Routing OpenWrt Package Documentation

 • If enabled, it is highly recommended that the policies with IGNORE target are at the top of the policies list.

-If at least one custom user file is enabled, the service will create the following nft sets or ipsets and set up the proper routing for them.
+If at least one custom user file is enabled, the service will create the following nft sets and set up the proper routing for them.

 For each interface the service will create nft sets and routing: